What is Customer Due Diligence (CDD)?

 High-risk customers, such as Politically Exposed Persons (PEPs) or clients from high-risk countries, must undergo enhanced due diligence.
 EDD involves gathering additional identity information and establishing the sources of wealth or funds.
 Understanding the intended business relationship and the purpose of potential customer transactions is also essential.

 Several jurisdictions have enacted laws mandating that financial institutions establish EDD measures.
 Examples include the European Union’s 6th Anti-Money Laundering Directive (6AMLD) and the Bank Secrecy Act (BSA) in the United States.
-You can learn more about the topic here: Navigating the World of Enhanced Due Diligence.
+You can learn more here: Navigating the World of Enhanced Due Diligence.

 Case Study: ESG Compliance